 Our Patient Financial Counselor is available Monday – Friday 8:00am –3:30pm.
 For assistance over the phone or to schedule an appointment, they can be reached at 509-682-6102.
 You can also contact them by email at email@example.com

 BALANCE & BILLING INFORMATION

 With your health plan, you are responsible for certain cost sharing amounts.
 This includes co-payments, deductible, and/or co-insurance.
-There may be cases where you are responsible for additional amounts if your insurance is not contracted with Lake Chelan Community Hospital and Clinics.
+There may be cases where you are responsible for additional amounts if your insurance is not contracted with Lake Chelan Health.
 This is often referred to as “balance billing” or “surprise billing”.
 In many scenarios, however, you are protected by law from receiving a balance bill for your care.
 To understand your rights and details of your rights as a patient, please click the notice below for additional information.

 Balance Billing Protection Act Notice Balance Billing Act Notice

 - Online through one of our Patient Portals: